JeroenGar/jagua-rs/DEV.md

 * Logic was added to safely convert `f64` timestamps to `u64` when needed.
 * Minor adjustments made to ensure deterministic behavior across environments.

-## 4. Logging and Configuration

-* Logging remains in the codebase but is **not initialized** in the `lbf` crate when compiled to WASM.
-* All configurations are **defaulted** for the WASM build to minimize setup complexity.

-## 5. Removed Components

-The **SPP (Sequential Polygon Packing)** logic was removed as it is unused in the current WASM-oriented implementation.
-It can be restored if needed but is not essential for the parallel version of the layout solver.
+> [!WARNING]
+>
+> The 4th point is deprecated and this crate is no longer used in the
+> latest commit of jagua-rs, but I have still kept this to showcase the workaround
+> I came up at the time.
+>

-## 6. The `separation-distance` Feature
+## 4. The `separation-distance` Feature

 This feature was disabled due to its reliance on non-Rust dependencies that are incompatible with `wasm32-unknown-unknown`.

-### 6.1 Why It Was Disabled
+### 4.1 Why It Was Disabled

 The feature uses geometric operations to ensure polygons maintain a certain minimum separation.
 However, its dependency stack introduces compatibility issues.

-### 6.2 Dependencies and Their Issues
+### 4.2 Dependencies and Their Issues

 From `Cargo.toml`: